PowerOptimal Elon® 100 Case Studies

 Elon® annual solar PV energy production in Johannesburg | 1622 | kWh/kWp/year | Based on actual measurements |

-Average Elon® energy utilization | 80% | The calculations for solar thermal were done with an assumption of 100% utilization of energy produced.
-Thus this is a conservative assumption from a comparison perspective. | |
+Average Elon® energy utilization | 90% | The calculations for solar thermal were done with an assumption of 100% utilization of energy produced.
+Thus, this is a conservative assumption from a comparison perspective. | |

-Elon® fully installed cost for a 1.6 kWp system | R19 500 | excl.
+Elon® fully installed cost for a 1.41 kWp system | R26 000 | Incl.
 VAT | Typical actual cost |

 Annual real electricity price increase | 8% | Estimate (Eskom average annual increase from 2008 to 2019 was 15.6% per year) | |

-Average electricity price across four largest SA municipalities (Cape Town, Tshwane, Jhb & eThekwini) 2020-2021 | R2.74 | per kWh | Calculated from actual municipal electricity tariffs for 410 kWh usage per month. |
+Average electricity price across four largest SA municipalities (Cape Town, Tshwane, Jhb & eThekwini) 2023-2024 | R3.12 | per kWh | Calculated from actual municipal electricity tariffs for 410 kWh usage per month.
+This is due to increase again in July 2024. |

 Real weighted average cost of capital | 8% | per year | Yelland C. 2016.
 Understanding the cost of electricity from Medupi, Kusile and IPPs.
 Website: https://www.news24.com/fin24/Economy/Eskom/understanding-the-cost-of-electricity-from-medupi-kusile-and-ipps-20160721.
 Last accessed: 2020/06/24. |

-Annual maintenance cost – Elon® | R100 | per year | There are no maintenance costs, but this is assumed to be conservative. |
+Annual maintenance cost – Elon® | R100 | per year | There is no maintenance except cleaning the solar PV modules (which can be performed by the household), but this is included to be conservative. |

 Annual solar PV panel performance degradation | 0.5% | per year | How long do solar panels last?
 Website: https://news.energysage.com/how-long-do-solar-panels-last/.
-Last accessed: 2021/08/16. |
+Last accessed: 2020/06/24. |

 Solar irradiance annual average Johannesburg | 5.46 | kWh/m²/day | Solar Electricity Handbook 2015 Edition.
 Website: http://solarelectricityhandbook.com/solar-irradiance.html.
 Last accessed: 2020/06/24. |